 Watch Imelda Staunton (Mrs. Palmer) interact with Emma Thompson in this film, then follow it by watching their characters interact in Harry Potter and the Order of the Phoenix.
 You might never look at Dolores Umbridge and Sybil Trelawney the same.

 Hugh Grant and Emma Thompson play siblings in Love Actually.
 Emma Thompson is also married to Alan Rickman in the same movie.
+And if you count a brief clip from Titanic (1997), even Kate Winslet appears in the film.

 Values Dissonance: In the movie, Colonel Brandon was forbidden from marrying his cousin Elizabeth because she had no money.
 In the book, she was forced to marry his brother specifically because she did have money - and it had to stay with the oldest son to keep it in the family.